fastify/fastify-plugin/README.md

 1. Use the `skip-override` hidden property
 2. Use this module

 __Note: the v2.x & v3.x series of this module covers Fastify v3.
-For Fastify v2 support refer to the v1.x series.__
+For Fastify v2 support, refer to the v1.x series.__

 ## Usage
 `fastify-plugin` can do three things for you: